-However, these rights remain subject to the laws of your state, and there are still minimum age requirements that apply to the ability to vote and obtain a driver's license.
+However, these rights are still subject to the laws of your state and minimum age requirements still apply to certain rights like the right to vote and obtain a driver's license.

-It can be quite difficult to know where to turn for solid advice regarding emancipation as a minor, especially since the laws differ from state to state.
+It can be quite difficult to know where to turn for useful advice about becoming an emancipated minor, especially since the laws differ from state to state.
 Before pursuing this very serious legal process -- which will give you the rights and responsibilities of an adult -- consider contacting a family law attorney who can guide you through the process.